Deductive classifier: History

 A classic problem in knowledge representation for artificial intelligence is the trade off between the expressive power and the computational efficiency of the knowledge representation system.
-The most powerful form of knowledge representation is First Order Logic (FOL).
-However, it is not possible to implement knowledge representation that provides the complete expressive power of first order logic.
+The most powerful form of knowledge representation is first-order logic.
+However, it is not possible to implement knowledge representation that provides the complete expressive power of first-order logic.
 Such a representation will include the capability to represent concepts such as the set of all integers which are impossible to iterate through.
 Implementing an assertion quantified for an infinite set by definition results in an undecidable non-terminating program.
 However, the problem is deeper than not being able to implement infinite sets.
-As Levesque demonstrated, the closer a knowledge representation mechanism comes to FOL, the more likely it is to result in expressions that require infinite or unacceptably large resources to compute.
+As Levesque demonstrated, the closer a knowledge representation mechanism comes to first-order logic, the more likely it is to result in expressions that require infinite or unacceptably large resources to compute.

-As a result of this trade-off, a great deal of early work on knowledge representation for artificial intelligence involved experimenting with various compromises that provide a subset of FOL with acceptable computation speeds.
+As a result of this trade-off, a great deal of early work on knowledge representation for artificial intelligence involved experimenting with various compromises that provide a subset of first-order logic with acceptable computation speeds.
 One of the first and most successful compromises was to develop languages based predominately on modus ponens, i.e. IF-THEN rules.
 Rule-based systems were the predominant knowledge representation mechanism for virtually all early expert systems.
 Rule-based systems provided acceptable computational efficiency while still providing powerful knowledge representation.
 Also, rules were highly intuitive to knowledge workers.
 Indeed, one of the data points that encouraged researchers to develop rule-based knowledge representation was psychological research that humans often represented complex logic via rules.

 However, after the early success of rule-based systems there arose more pervasive use of frame languages instead of or more often combined with rules.
 Frames provided a more natural way to represent certain types of concepts, especially concepts in subpart or subclass hierarchies.
 This led to development of a new kind of inference engine known as a classifier.
 A classifier could analyze a class hierarchy (also known as an ontology) and determine if it was valid.
 If the hierarchy was invalid the classifier would highlight the inconsistent declarations.
 For a language to utilize a classifier it required a formal foundation.
 The first language to successfully demonstrate a classifier was the KL-ONE family of languages.
 The LOOM language from ISI was heavily influenced by KL-ONE.
 LOOM also was influenced by the rising popularity of object-oriented tools and environments.
-Loom provided a true object-oriented capability (e.g. message passing) in addition to Frame language capabilities.
+Loom provided a true object-oriented capability (e.g. message passing) in addition to frame language capabilities.
 Classifiers play a significant role in the vision for the next generation Internet known as the Semantic Web.
 The Web Ontology Language provides a formalism that can be validated and reasoned on via classifiers such as Hermit and Fact++.